redhat-developer/odo/docs/website/blog/2022-06-14-binding-external-service.md

 As the Service resource is a native Kubernetes resource, we cannot add annotations to its CRD, so we will add annotations to the Service resource itself.

-You can modifiy the definition of the Service, by adding the following annotations:
+You can modify the definition of the Service, by adding the following annotations:

 ```
 kind: Service